tovrstra/validation_eem_acks2_reaxff/README.md

 This is work in progress!
 Do not trust the results yet.
 Things to be done:

+- Figure out why ACKS2 results are slightly different from ReaxFF:
+    - Compare xmortr and elcvec arrays.
+    - Also compare EEM results
 - Figure out why constraints on ACKS2 do not give the same result as disabling charge transfer between fragments.
 (This could be the right behavior.)